Week 27

 Personal

-• This weekend is *two* family birthday parties, and for the one we’re hosting for Emily (and her friends), I’ve committed to running a proper puzzle-based scavenger hunt.
+• This weekend is *two* family birthday parties, and for the one we’re hosting for E (and her friends), I’ve committed to running a proper puzzle-based scavenger hunt.
 This - and working on my SDinGov talk - is what I’ll be doing today.
 Reflection: I love creating puzzles and scavenger hunts (I think in another life I’d create escape rooms) - and I love creating and iterating talks I want to give.
 So I need to make sure I experience these both as enjoyable activities today.
 There’s a risk I won’t, because I’m still tired.
 So I’m promising myself now that if I don’t find my flow within 30mins on the talk, I’ll work on it on later in the weekend.
-And I’m going to start with an MVP scavenger hunt, so that if I run out of time or energy, I haven’t failed to deliver for Em.
+And I’m going to start with an MVP scavenger hunt, so that if I run out of time or energy, I haven’t failed to deliver for E.

 • The kids have been watching Traitors (US) with me in the evenings.
 It’s nice to have something we regularly do together as a three (we tried badminton but it didn’t stick).
-Though I’m getting more than a little annoyed at the incessant mocking of Alan Cummings’ accent from Emily, and Zoe pointing out the hilarious Panto-levels of overdramatic on the show.
+Though I’m getting more than a little annoyed at the incessant mocking of Alan Cummings’ accent from E, and Z pointing out the hilarious Panto-levels of overdramatic on the show.
 Reflection: sometimes it’s more about spending time together than it is about activity itself.
 This time next year I won’t remember anything at all about the show, but I’ll remember these two girls descending into fits of giggles together, and fighting over whose turn it is to make the popcorn.

 • I missed Pride London, so I’ve instead decided to attend my first Pride event and go to my first ever music festival - in Brighton at the start of August.
 Yes, I’ve lived a very sheltered life.
 I’m very excited.
 If anyone has any tips - for Pride, or for music festivals, or for women doing either of these things unaccompanied, let me know.